Conforming Aviation SMS around Struggles

 Full aviation SMS implementations often take 3-5 years and have four different phases.
 Managers need to frequently evaluate to know which phase of SMS implementation they are in.
-Regardless of which phase of implementation a program is in, they tend to share similar types of problems.
+Do you know which implementation phase you are in?

 Value of SMS

 One of the most common challenges aviation SMS constantly struggles with at every phase of aviation SMS implementation is resistance due to employees and management who do not value their organization’s SMS.
 The toughest audience in the room will be the old-school operational department heads who have been doing business the same way forever!
 And they don't want to change.